-Rereading that post now, I remember, so vividly, who I was and where I was when I wrote it, and what I was feeling: frustration, exhaustion, sadness, regret on one hand, but on the other, excitement, motivation, humility and hope.
-A kind of mindful, mature sense of gratitude and self-awareness.
+Rereading that post now, I remember, so vividly, where I was when I wrote it, and what I was feeling: frustration, exhaustion, regret on one hand, but on the other, excitement and motivation.
+A kind of mindful, mature sense of self-awareness.
 I felt, for the first time, maybe ever, really sure of what I wanted (and what I didn’t), and confident that it was the right thing.
 And I felt ready to start the journey to achieve it.

 Now, 12 months later, I feel a genuine sense of pride and appreciation that I am able to return here and say that I accomplished precisely what I set out to in 2018.
 I took some big risks and they paid off.